Hsin-Lin Tsai, Violinist

 Dr. Tsai has been invited to perform at international festivals that include The International Holland Music Sessions (The Netherlands), The International Musicians' Seminar at Prussia Cove (U.K.), Schleswig-Holstein (Germany), Pro-Cello (Switzerland), Yellow Barn, and Manchester Music Festival, performing and working closely with eminent artists such as James Dunham, Gyorgy Pauk and Lorand Fenyves.

 Dr. Tsai graduated from the New England Conservatory of Music in Boston with Distinction in Performance, and received the Artist Diploma from the Guildhall School of Music in London, on a full scholarship.
 She received her Doctor of Musical Arts Degree in Violin Performance from Boston University.
 Her dissertation, Poulenc Sonata for Violin and Piano: An Analysis, has become an essential reference work for scholars worldwide.
 She is a member of Pi Kappa Lambda, the National Music Honor Society of the United States.
-Her teachers include legendary artists such as Harvey Shapiro, Eric Rosenblith, Michèle Auclair, Yuri Mazurkevich, Eduard Schmieder and Erick Friedman.
+Her teachers include legendary artists such as Yfrah Neaman, Harvey Shapiro, Eric Rosenblith, Michèle Auclair, Eduard Schmieder and Erick Friedman.